 How did the reasons to own a chandelier transform?

 Chandeliers turned more decorative & practical in their use in the 20th century.
 The fixtures were less about extreme wealth or status after the arrival of gas & electricity powered lighting.
 Chandeliers started migrating into new indoor and outdoor spaces, adding to the decor in fresh, exciting ways.
 A wider selection of beautiful and affordable chandeliers became available on the market.
-Today, we have the ability to own almost any style of chandelier, with innovative fixtures such as crystal orb chandeliers and solar powered chandeliers in development.
+Today, we have the ability to own almost any style of chandelier, with innovative fixtures such as modern chandeliers, crystal orb chandeliers, and solar powered chandeliers in development.

 The history of chandeliers is instilled with the flow of art, innovation, and incredible craftsmanship.
 Their rise to popularity helped enlighten both craftsman and innovators alike in their use of available resources and lighting technology.